Marjorie Taylor Greene suspended from Twitter over false vaccine claim

 The tweet was labelled as “misleading” and a link was added to allow users to “learn what health officials say about preventative measures and Covid-19”.
 Twitter also made users unable to share, like or reply to the tweet.

-Last month, Ms Greene was suspended for twelve hours after sending out two tweets claiming that the coronavirus isn’t dangerous for anyone under the age of 65 who isn’t obese and said vaccines shouldn’t be required because of “vax related deaths” and “many concerning side effects”.
+Last month, Ms Greene’s account was suspended for twelve hours after sending out two tweets claiming that the coronavirus isn’t dangerous for anyone under the age of 65 who isn’t obese and said vaccines shouldn’t be required because of “vax related deaths” and “many concerning side effects”.

 If Ms Greene commits a fifth violation of the misinformation policy, she could be banned from Twitter.